-Multichannel Order Management solutions (MOMs) are B2B software intended for merchants with a primary focus on online commerce.
+Multichannel Order Management solutions (MOMs) are B2B software intended for merchants or brands with a primary focus on online commerce.
 MOMs address two key concerns.
 First, they consolidate orders across all channels into the same physical inventory.
 Second, when prices are changed, they dispatch the new prices across all channels.
 Some MOMs go beyond those basic needs and act as full commerce management solutions.

 Business owners and supply chain managers frequently get back to us asking why Lokad does not natively support web stores like, say, Magento, Prestashop or Shopify.
 The blunt answer is: if you are asking this question, you are probably making an expensive mistake that will drag your business down.
 In this page, we shortly review the software ecosystem for commerce, and explain why supply chain should not be managed through a web store, but rather through dedicated solutions, colloquially known as “MOMs” – multichannel order management software systems.

 Designing good software is (almost) entirely a matter of focus.
 While it is perfectly possible to be good at a wide range of tasks within the same field, it is much more difficult to replicate a similar degree of performance over very diverse areas.
 The focus of a web store is to sell, not to supply.

 The main priority of a web store is to act as a selling machine: this software has to do everything technologically possible to bring the maximum amount of visitors to your website and to convert the highest possible fraction of this traffic into clients.
 All other objectives are secondary.